Help protect pets by spreading the word about disaster preparedness. Download, print and share FEMA’s brochure today.

 Emergencies come in many forms, and they may require anything from a brief absence from your home to permanent evacuation.
-Each type of disaster requires different measures to keep your pets safe.
-The best thing you can do for yourself and your pets is to be prepared.
+Each type of disaster requires different measures to keep your pets safe, so the best thing you can do for yourself and your pets is to be prepared.
+Here are simple steps you can follow now to make sure you’re ready before the next disaster strikes:

 Step 1: Get a Rescue Alert Sticker